vllm-project/vllm/docs/source/getting_started/quickstart.rst

 ------------------------

 vLLM can be deployed as a server that implements the OpenAI API protocol.
 This allows vLLM to be used as a drop-in replacement for applications using OpenAI API.
 By default, it starts the server at ``http://localhost:8000``.
 You can specify the address with ``--host`` and ``--port`` arguments.
-The server currently hosts one model at a time (e.g. ``facebook/opt-125m``) and implements endpoints such as `list models <https://platform.openai.com/docs/api-reference/models/list>`_, `create chat completion <https://platform.openai.com/docs/api-reference/chat/completions/create>`_, and `create completion <https://platform.openai.com/docs/api-reference/completions/create>`_ endpoints.
+The server currently hosts one model at a time and implements endpoints such as `list models <https://platform.openai.com/docs/api-reference/models/list>`_, `create chat completion <https://platform.openai.com/docs/api-reference/chat/completions/create>`_, and `create completion <https://platform.openai.com/docs/api-reference/completions/create>`_ endpoints.

-Run the following command to start the vLLM server with Facebook's `OPT-125M <https://huggingface.co/facebook/opt-125m>`_ model:
+Run the following command to start the vLLM server with the `Qwen2.5-1.5B-Instruct <https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct>`_ model:

 .. code-block:: console

-    $ vllm serve facebook/opt-125m
+    $ vllm serve Qwen/Qwen2.5-1.5B-Instruct

 .. note::